HaxeExtension/extension-facebook-alt/README.md

 **/!\ Android only compatible with legacy build at the moment!**

-If you use ios-legacy backend, use the legacy branch.
+If you use ios-legacy backend (-Dlegacy), use the legacy branch.

 ## Instalation